Auto Trader bikes

 Practicality

-Although still a retro-roadster, Enfield’s latest is more versatile than it looks.
-It’s nimble and easy around town; is pleasing and entertaining on country roads and can happily cruise at motorway speeds as well (although the lack of weather protection means anything more than an hour is a chore.
-As a pleasant Sunday toy it’s fine.
-But it’s not long-legged enough to be a credible tourer and is too small for long pillion trips.
+Although still a retro-roadster the Continental GT is more versatile than it looks.
+It’s nimble and easy around town, entertaining on country roads and can happily cruise at motorway speeds as well, even if the lack of any weather protection may limit how far you’ll go in one stint.
+As a pleasant Sunday toy it’s also fine.
+But it’s not long-legged enough to be a credible tourer, and is too small for long pillion trips.

 Expert rating: 4/5